The first time your agent triggers an incident, “cool demo” stops being a strategy

 |---|---|---|---|

-Notice what’s absent: “Which model is smartest?”
-Intelligence helps, but the operational differentiators are workflow structure, traceability, and guardrails.
-That’s why many teams mix vendors—OpenAI for high-stakes reasoning, open models for low-risk classification, and strict gateways around tools—while standardizing on a single tracing and eval layer.
+Notice what isn’t the deciding factor: “Which model is the smartest?”
+Raw capability matters, but the production differentiators are structure, traceability, and guardrails.
+That’s also why teams mix models while standardizing on one tracing and evaluation layer.

-On observability, teams often pick from platforms like LangSmith, Weights & Biases Weave, Arize Phoenix, Honeycomb, Datadog, Grafana, or OpenTelemetry-based pipelines.
-The key is consistent schemas: every run should log model, prompt version, tool calls, retrieval sources, latency, token usage, and final outcome (including human corrections).
-Without that, you’ll be stuck in anecdote-driven debugging—exactly where expensive incidents breed.
+For observability, teams typically wire runs into tools such as LangSmith, Weights & Biases Weave, Arize Phoenix, Honeycomb, Datadog, Grafana, or OpenTelemetry pipelines.
+The tool choice matters less than the schema discipline: every run should capture model, prompt version, tool calls, retrieval sources, latency, token usage, and the outcome (including any human correction).
+Without those fields, you get expensive “I think it did X” debugging.

-Agents are uniquely dangerous because they can read broadly and act quickly.
-A compromised API key or an overly permissive tool can turn an agent into an automated data-exfil pipeline.
-And even without compromise, well-intentioned agents can leak sensitive data by summarizing internal docs into external channels, or by copying proprietary code into third-party services.
-In 2026, “prompt injection” is no longer a novelty; it’s a standard threat model line item.
+Agents are dangerous in a specific way: they can read widely and act quickly.
+A stolen key, an overly broad tool permission, or a successful prompt injection can turn your agent into an automated exfiltration workflow.
+Even without a malicious actor, agents can leak sensitive data by summarizing internal material into external channels or pasting proprietary content into third-party systems.

-Security teams increasingly treat agent tools like privileged infrastructure.
-Tool access is scoped, rotated, and audited.
-Instead of letting an agent call arbitrary HTTP endpoints, teams route through a tool gateway that enforces allowlists, rate limits, and structured inputs.
-For retrieval, they use row-level permissions and per-user auth contexts so an agent can only “see” what the requesting user can see.
-This is where platforms like Okta, Auth0, and cloud IAM primitives (AWS IAM, GCP IAM, Azure RBAC) become agent enablers, not just security plumbing.
+Security teams that take this seriously treat tools like privileged infrastructure.
+Access gets scoped, rotated, and audited.
+Tool calls go through a gateway with allowlists, rate limits, and structured inputs.
+Retrieval is scoped with row-level permissions and per-user auth context so the agent can only see what the requesting user can see.
+This is where identity providers and cloud IAM (Okta, Auth0, AWS IAM, GCP IAM, Azure RBAC) stop being background plumbing and become core enablers.

-Table 2: Agent risk controls checklist (what to implement before scaling a workflow)
+Table 2: Practical risk controls to have before you scale a workflow

 | Control | Risk mitigated | Owner | Suggested threshold |